DataDog/documentation/content/en/logs/processing/pipelines.md

 {{< img src="logs/processing/pipelines/integration-pipeline-library.gif" alt="Integration pipeline library" style="width:80%;">}}

-To use one integration pipeline, Datadog recommends to install the integration by configuring the corresponding log `source`.
-Once Datadog receives the first log with this source, the installation will be automatically triggered and the integration pipeline will be added to the processing pipelines list.
+To use an integration pipeline, Datadog recommends installing the integration by configuring the corresponding log `source`.
+Once Datadog receives the first log with this source, the installation is automatically triggered and the integration pipeline is added to the processing pipelines list.
 To configure the log source, refer to the corresponding [integration documentation][15].

 It's also possible to copy an integration pipeline using the copy button.